Otto-AA/solid-acl-parser/api.md

 <a name="module_AclRule--AclRule+hasNoEffect"></a>

 #### aclRule.hasNoEffect() ⇒ <code>boolean</code>
-Return true when this rule has no effect (No permissions or no agents or no targets)
+Return true when this rule has no effect (No permissions or no agents or no targets).
+To prevent unexpected errors it will return false if any unknown statements (quads) are stored

 **Kind**: instance method of [<code>AclRule</code>](#exp_module_AclRule--AclRule)
 <a name="module_AclRule--AclRule.from"></a>